DavtabaseDave/DentistryDocx/Intro/SSIS-Package/Functional-Requirements.md

 table `Skvssdt`
   - Ethnicity list - extract all ethnicity codes and descriptions from Banner table `stvethn`
 - Merge the extracted Banner with the actual user tables
+- To prevent and duplication/confusion, these holding tables should be cleared after the import of data from Banner.